Helping Veterans Get the Benefits They Earned

 Appeal of a Low Rating

-If you receive a service-connected disability award rating that seems low, contact the Hankey Law Office for a free consultation regarding how they may be able to assist you.
+If you receive a service-connected disability award rating that seems low, contact Hankey Marks & Crider for a free consultation regarding how they may be able to assist you.
 In order to increase a rating, an attorney can help decide whether to file an appeal, a new claim, a claim for TDIU, or file a secondary service connection claim.

 Total Disability Individual Unemployability (TDIU)